 Males and females will usually do just fine with one another, so there is really no need to worry there.
 Also, when they are in good water conditions, guppies will often breed even without encouragement from the owner.

 Closely related to the water quality is the temperature of the water your guppies are living in.
 The temperature of your aquarium can in fact make a big difference in the lifespan of your guppies.
 They tend to do the best in water temperatures of around 75 degrees.
-Now, they can tolerate water temperatures up to 80 or 82 degrees or as low as 70 or 68 degrees, but they won’t live as long as they would in 75 degree water too.
+Now, they can tolerate water temperatures up to 80 or 82 degrees or as low as 70 or 68 degrees, but they won’t live as long as they would in 75 degree water too (we have covered temperature for Guppies in more detail on this article).

 Guppies living in warmer waters tend to get bigger and eat more, but due to their increased metabolic rate and complications associated with heat, they will die faster.
 On that same note, colder waters can slow your fish down, reduce its metabolic rate, and often causes illnesses which can and often do kill guppies.
 So, the takeaway here is to keep the water at a nice 75 degrees and you will be giving your guppies the best chance at a long life.
 More on heaters here.

 Another thing to help your guppies live for longer is to keep their stress level to a minimum.
 This means having good lighting conditions, keeping the water parameters stable, keeping water temperatures from changing, keeping them on a regular diet, and not overcrowding the tank.
 Stress can be one of the biggest killers of guppies, so just make sure to have a big enough tank and keep things from fluctuating.
-Also, guppies do like plants to swim around and hide under, so provide them with some of those as well, as it will make them feel comfortable.
+Also, guppies do like plants to swim around and hide under (we have covered some good suggestions here), so provide them with some of those as well, as it will make them feel comfortable.

 We hope we have been able to answer your Guppy Lifespan questions.
 At the end of the day, if you follow all of our tips, you should be able to keep your guppies alive for at least 2 years, if not longer.
 Simply give them their best chance.
 That is all you can do!